-Bonus Episode: Value Engineering Your home's Design
+S5 BONUS: Value Engineering Your Custom Home Design

 The one question on everyone's mind lately is what does it cost to build a new home?
 For the most part, that cost is up to you!
 Finishes, complexity, land, and timing have a major impact on what you ultimately pay for your dream home.